Step-by-Step Guide

 Deploy the AI Support Agent with RAG and Escalation Logic

-Implement robust escalation logic that routes complex issues to human agents without friction.
+Build escalation logic that routes complex issues to human agents without friction.
 Define clear escalation triggers including customer frustration signals, issues outside the agent's scope, requests for human assistance, and confidence thresholds below which the agent should not attempt to resolve the issue.
 When escalating, the agent should pass the full conversation history and its analysis of the issue to the human agent so they can pick up without asking the customer to repeat anything.

 Configure the agent across your support channels including email, live chat, and messaging platforms.
 Ensure consistent behavior across all channels while adapting the format to each medium.
 Chat responses should be concise and conversational.
 Email responses can be more detailed and structured.
-The underlying knowledge and logic should be the same regardless of channel.
+The underlying knowledge and logic should be identical regardless of channel.

 4

-Implement Smart Ticket Routing and Priority Management
+Set Up Smart Ticket Routing and Priority Management

 Configure intelligent routing that classifies incoming tickets by topic, urgency, complexity, and customer tier before deciding how to handle them.
 Simple, routine inquiries go directly to the AI agent for instant resolution.
 Complex, sensitive, or VIP customer issues are routed to specialized human agents with full context already prepared by the AI.